 Stratification

 Stratification is key when performing reduced emissions assessments.
-It is recommended to develop stratifications based on aspects such as: species, sowing date, silvicultural management, among others, since it is presumed that these aspects will allow unifying lots that present similar removal conditions and carbon content.
-However, it is highlighted that stratification seeks to unify areas with similar carbon content, regardless of management or species, since these can have effects such as pests, fires, site qualities, among others that make stratification reformulate.
+It is recommended to develop stratifications based on aspects such as species, sowing date, and silvicultural management, among others, since it is presumed that these aspects will allow unifying lots that present similar removal conditions and carbon content.
+However, it is highlighted that stratification seeks to unify areas with similar carbon content, regardless of management or species, since these can have effects such as pests, fires, and site qualities, among others that make stratification reformulate.

-The stratification procedure is developed through analysis of satellite images.
+The stratification procedure is developed through the analysis of satellite images.

 This is the first step in which we begin to obtain information from the image; it consists of assigning each pixel in the areas of interest a certain class in the established legend.
-In this study, a legend was defined based on strata of development of the vegetation present in the plantations of each property.
-4 classes were defined: , Middle , Steady and Low ; These strata were defined considering the state of development of the vegetation, in order to homogenize the separation criterion between the strata and guarantee consistency in the information.
+In this study, a legend was defined based on the strata of development of the vegetation present in the plantations of each property.
+4 classes were defined: High Strata, Middle Strata, Steady Strata, and Low Strata; These strata were defined considering the state of development of the vegetation, to homogenize the separation criterion between the strata and guarantee consistency in the information.

 Once the resulting legend has been defined, the classification is prepared.
-In this case, the supervised classification technique was used through seeding and the maximum likelihood algorithm with null class was used as the association algorithm, since due to the conditions in the that the information is presented (crops), have a defined spatial association and are differentiated mainly by their spectral response.
+In this case, the supervised classification technique was used through seeding, and the maximum likelihood algorithm with null class was used as the association algorithm, since due to the conditions in that the information is presented (crops), have a defined spatial association and are differentiated mainly by their spectral response.

 The seeding process consists of taking representative samples of each of the classes that make up the legend.
-These samples must be sections of pure coverage, without mixtures, without the presence of clouds, shadows or any other factor that modifies the spectral response captured by the sensor present in the satellite camera.
+These samples must be sections of pure coverage, without mixtures, without the presence of clouds, shadows, or any other factor that modifies the spectral response captured by the sensor present in the satellite camera.
 Samples must be taken randomly over the entire image, where between each sample the standard deviation does not increase to more than 8 points.

-To support the classification, it was decided to create a vegetation index (Image 2), the NDVI (Normalized Difference Vegetation Index), this index highlights the information of the band (at this wavelength, the vegetation presents of reflection that help with the analysis of the state of the plants).
+To support the classification, it was decided to create a vegetation index (Image 2), the NDVI (Normalized Difference Vegetation Index), this index highlights the information of the near-infrared band (at this wavelength, the vegetation presents levels of reflection that help with the analysis of the state of the plants).

 Once all the inputs are ready and the seeding has been carried out, the algorithm is run, managing to assign each pixel of the area of interest a respective qualitative value according to the legend prepared.

-As in all semi-automated processes, supervised classification may present errors when assigning pixels to each of the classes. is corrected through the process that consists of a visual review of the entire study area and changing the class of each of the pixels that, at the discretion of the interpreter, must be reclassified.
+As in all semi-automated processes, supervised classification may present errors when assigning pixels to each of the classes.
+This is corrected through the process that consists of a visual review of the entire study area and changing the class of each of the pixels that, at the discretion of the interpreter, must be reclassified.
 This process is the most time-consuming as it requires a lot of man-machine work time.